osefatul/fullstack-nextjs-restaurantUI/frontend/README.md

 # MERN Stack Pizza Ordering Website

+Note: Make sure to run this with 3000 port as we have pre-assigned it on 3000.

 We built a MERN full stack pizza ordering web application.
 We have use different libraries in order to create a professional website as much as possible.
 The application has few pages as below:
 1- Home page.